Gaurav0502/xai-guided-cot/README.md

     <b><u>Note:</u></b> The dataset name can be one among this list: `titanic`, `loan`, `diabetes`, and `mushroom`.
 Any other dataset name will raise a `ValueError`.

-- The `experiments/` contains a `metrics.json` and a `results.ipynb`.
+- The `experiments/` contains a `metrics.json`,  `results.ipynb`, and `stat_sig.py`.
 The `metrics.json` file has the classification metrics for our experiments along with the objective judge evaluation.
 The `results.ipynb` file discusses our results through tabulations and visualizations.
+Moreover, the `stat_sig.py` file performs McNemar test for statistical significance between the difference in performance of two models.

 - All the batch inference jobs were executed through the terminal since they might take a lot of time to run.
 A notebook kernel is not the ideal choice for it.